cfpb/consumerfinance.gov/INSTALL.md

   source /Users/[YOUR MAC OS X USERNAME]/homebrew/opt/autoenv/activate.sh
 ```

+Run that now for your initial setup.
-Any time you run the project you’ll need to run that last line.
+Any time you run the project you’ll need to run that last line, so
-If you’ll be working with the project consistently,
+if you’ll be working with the project consistently,
 we suggest adding it to your Bash profile by running:

 ```bash